SamanthaBooth81/foody-family/README.md

 # User Experience
 ## User Stories
 ### Superuser / Admin
-- As a Superuser I can manage the recipies uploaded by community members so that anything unsafe can be removed from the website.
+- As a Superuser I can approve and manage the recipies uploaded by community members so that anything unsafe can be removed from the website.
 - As a Superuser I can showcase my favourite recipe on the homepage so that other users can try them out.
 - As a Superuser I can be contacted by all users so I can be made aware of any issues.